Builder Licensing (Online)

 • Student manuals are printed and shipped on demand, once a student enrolls in a course online.
 Students are responsible for ensuring that an up-to-date mailing address is provided upon initial enrollment.
 Once a textbook is ready to be shipped, students will automatically receive an email with a Canada Post tracking number.

-• Please note that a Canadia shipping address is required.
+• Please note that a Canadian shipping address is required.
 Course materials will not be shipped outside of Canada.

 How do I access course discounts?